jdoughty04/Chess-Language-Model/README.md

 ## Dataset Curation & Processing

 The power of this model comes from its synthetic training data.
-Instead of training on raw PGNs or scarce human commentary, it uses a **Rich Augmented Generation** pipeline to synthesize professional-grade analysis.
+Instead of training on raw PGNs or scarce human commentary, it uses a **Rich Augmented Generation** pipeline to synthesize well-informed analysis.